Revisiting the limits on dark matter annihilation cross-section and decay lifetime in light of electron and positron fluxes: Electron and Positron Excesses from DM Annihilation and decay

 where the injection spectrum $f_{\rm inj}^{\rm ann},f_{\rm inj}^{\rm dec}$ can be given by

 The factor of 1/2 in Eq.(\ref{eq:source}) arises from the assumption that DM is self-conjugate, \textit{i.e.}, identical to its own antiparticle.
-In the above equation the fragmentation function $d N_{e^\pm}/d E$ represents the number of positrons or electrons with energy $E$, which are produced from the annihilation or decay of DM, and $\langle \sigma v \rangle$ is the thermal averaged annihilation cross-section, and $\tau_{\rm DM}$ is the decay lifetime of the DM, which characterizes the model.
+In the above equation the energy spectrum $d N_{e^\pm}/d E$ represents the number of positrons or electrons with energy $E$, which are produced from the annihilation or decay of DM, and $\langle \sigma v \rangle$ is the thermal averaged annihilation cross-section, and $\tau_{\rm DM}$ is the decay lifetime of the DM, which characterizes the model.

 In the low velocity limit, there is the so-called unitarity bound on the $s$-wave annihilation cross-section which is given as \cite{Griest:1989wd,Hui:2001wy,Beacom:2006tt}